Science

 13. Harvests energy from food

-How healthy your microbes affects how well your body extracts energy and nutrients.
+How healthy your microbes are affects how well your body extracts energy and nutrients.
 A healthy gut is associated with a healthy metabolism.

 So when it comes to losing weight, not only should you exercise regularly, but you should eat for these trillions of bacteria.
 To find your ideal diet, you need to discover what foods and nutrients are beneficial for you and which are not with a Viome Intelligence Test.13